Trolleybuses in Greater Boston: History

 The BERy was owned by private investors, but came under public control from 1918.
 It served 13 municipalities of Greater Boston, including Boston proper.
 The MTA's service area was limited to these municipalities (with the addition of Revere).
 Following a change of management, the MTA began replacing trolleybuses with motorbuses, starting in 1958.
 Only four trolleybus lines remained after 1963, all based in Cambridge.
 Four decades later, the MTA's successor, the MBTA, built the Silver Line (Waterfront), and that line's opening in late 2004 reintroduced trolleybus service in Boston proper.

-At the trolleybus system's peak, the maximum number of trolleybus routes in operation was 37, with most route running in the near north suburbs of Boston.
+At the trolleybus system's peak, the maximum number of trolleybus routes in operation was 37, with most routes running in the near north suburbs of Boston.
 In addition, there were the disconnected Dorchester and Arborway networks.

 Prior to the opening of the Silver Line, a total of 43 trolleybus lines had historically existed, but not all concurrently, making the all-time total 44 (counting the Silver Line trunk as one route) as of 2022.